SysKitTeam/docs-point/docs/microsoft365-inventory/microsoft-teams-and-groups.md

   * File and Page Activities
   * Permissions Changes

-Under Lifecycle Management, the following actions are available:
+For Inactive Workspaces, the following actions are available:
   * Keep
   * Archive
   * Delete